wuxxin/welltrack/dev/marimo-development.md

 - Create intuitive layouts with mo.hstack(), mo.vstack(), and mo.tabs()
 - Prefer reactive updates over callbacks (marimo handles reactivity automatically)
 - Group related UI elements for better organization
+- Connect UI elements in a cell (using mo.hstack or vstack, or mo.md(f"test {moguivar}" or similar), and output them as last expression of the cell.
 </ui_elements>

 <sql>

 - When writing duckdb, prefer using marimo's SQL cells, which start with df = mo.sql(f"""<your query>""") for DuckDB, or df = mo.sql(f"""<your query>""", engine=engine) for other SQL engines.
 - See the SQL with duckdb example for an example on how to do this
 - Don't add comments in cells that use mo.sql()